BilalAshfaq/deep-learning-jailbreaking/Readme.md

 (Conda installation works similarly.)

-3. Demo Notebook (Sample Input/Output)
+# 3. Demo Notebook (Sample Input/Output)

-Use demo_evolutionary_jailbreaking.ipynb for a quick example run.
+Use evolutionary_jailbreaking.ipynb for a quick example run.
+Outputs for demo run are already provided in the repo.

 The demo: